reposense/RepoSense/docs/ug/usingReports.md

   * `Contribution` : groups will be sorted by the combined contributions within a group, in the order of number of lines added.
   * `Variance` : groups will be sorted by how far the daily contributions are spread out from their average value among all authors involved.
 Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
 * `Sort within groups by`: sorting criteria within each group.
-  * `Title` : each group will be internally sorted by it's title in alphabetical order.
+  * `Title` : each group will be internally sorted by its title in alphabetical order.
   * `Contribution` : each group will be internally sorted by individual contributions in the order of number of lines added.
   * `Variance` : each group will be internally sorted by how far the daily contributions are spread out from their average value by each author into a particular repo.
 Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
 * `Granularity` : the period of time for which commits are aggregated in the Ramp Chart.
-    * `Commit`: each commit made is shown as one ramp
+    * `Commit`: each commit made is shown as one ramp.
-    * `Day`: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp
+    * `Day`: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp.
-    * `Week`: commits within a week (from Monday 00:00 to Sunday 23:59) are shown as one ramp
+    * `Week`: commits within a week (from Monday 00:00 to Sunday 23:59) are shown as one ramp.
 * `Since`, `Until` : the date range for the Ramp Chart (not applied to the Contribution Bars).
 * `Reset date range` : resets the date range of the Ramp Chart to the default date range.
 * `Breakdown by file type` : toggles the contribution bar to either display the bar by :